greg-js/arch-wiki-md-repo/wiki/_content/english/Systemd-timesyncd.md

 ## Configuration

-When starting, *systemd-timesyncd* will read the configuration file from `/etc/systemd/timesyncd.conf`.
-As of [systemd](/index.php/Systemd "Systemd") 229 it looks like this:
+When starting, *systemd-timesyncd* will read the configuration file from `/etc/systemd/timesyncd.conf`, which looks like this:

  `/etc/systemd/timesyncd.conf`
 ```